ZewdieMc/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-**[Portfolio]** is a project created to set up and and design the portfolio website in mobile first approach .
+**Portfolio** is a project created to set up and and design the portfolio website in mobile first approach .
+Have a look at [this presentation](https://www.loom.com/share/cb3e7a960be04030a818d5faea4feafc) for more detail.

 ## 🛠 Built With <a name="built-with"></a>